Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Introduction

 \section{Introduction}

-Quantum simulation for the ground state problem of chemical systems has been among the most promising applications of quantum computers~\cite{Cao2019, QuantChem_review1,peruzzo2014variational, kandala2017hardware, nam2020ground,arute2020hartree}.
-Although the practical quantum advantage of quantum chemistry is still on the way, the development of efficient quantum algorithms for the noisy intermediate-scale quantum~(NISQ) devices has been a rapidly growing field of quantum technology~\cite{preskill2018quantum}.
-Hybrid quantum-classical algorithms like variational quantum eigensolver~(VQE)~\cite{peruzzo2014variational} and its variants have been viewed as the promising candidates that are compatible with NISQ devices for quantum simulation of chemical systems.
-Considerable progress centered around variational algorithms has been made in quantum simulations of molecular systems via both numerically~\cite{Theo_VQEUCCSD1,Theo_VQEUCCSD2,C2H4_28qubits,H24_VQE_hardware_efficient,tazhigulovSimulatingChallenging2022} and experimental explorations~\cite{peruzzo2014variational,boyn2021quantum, smart2022resolving,kandala2017hardware,nam2020ground,arute2020hartree,huggins2022unbiasing}, among which the experimental capability is no more than 20 qubits.
+Quantum simulation for the ground state problem of chemical systems has been among the most promising applications of quantum computing~\cite{Cao2019, QuantChem_review1,peruzzo2014variational, kandala2017hardware, nam2020ground,arute2020hartree,Lee2022}.
+Although the practical quantum computing advantage of chemistry problems is still on the way, the development of efficient quantum algorithms for noisy intermediate-scale quantum~(NISQ) devices has been a rapidly growing field of quantum technology~\cite{preskill2018quantum}.
+Hybrid quantum-classical algorithms like variational quantum eigensolver~(VQE)~\cite{peruzzo2014variational} and its variants have been viewed as promising candidates that are compatible with NISQ devices for quantum simulation of chemical systems.
+Considerable progress centered around variational algorithms has been made in quantum simulations of molecular systems via both numerical~\cite{Theo_VQEUCCSD1,Theo_VQEUCCSD2,C2H4_28qubits,H24_VQE_hardware_efficient,tazhigulovSimulatingChallenging2022} and experimental explorations~\cite{peruzzo2014variational,boyn2021quantum, smart2022resolving,kandala2017hardware,nam2020ground,arute2020hartree,huggins2022unbiasing}.
+Yet the experimental capability is no more than 20 qubits.